HomeFAQ

 Policyholders can choose from 2000+ approved payroll service companies, or InsurePay will contact their preferred payroll provider to complete an application.

-If a payroll provider is utilized, the provider is notified of registration and granted access to the policy on the InsurePay Pay as You Go portal
+If a payroll provider is utilized, the provider is notified of registration and granted access to the policy on the InsurePay Pay as You Go portal.

 You can report wages through an approved payroll vendor.
 Or you can self-report by either manually entering payroll data or uploading an approved Excel file into the InsurePay Pay as You Go portal.